 If you find the pattern on Ravelry, click on the tab that says "projects" and see what other people had to say.
 If they had trouble with the pattern, too, someone might have shared a solution.

 Ask for Help

 Ravelry is also a great place to get knitting help if you need it.
 Some designers have their groups, or you can find a group devoted to the particular kind of project you're knitting and ask for help there.

 If you purchased a book or magazine from your local yarn store (or you bought the yarn there), that's another great place to go for help.
-Note: it is considered bad form to take a free pattern and yarn you bought elsewhere into the knitting shop and ask for help.
-If you bought either the yarn or the pattern there (or both!) someone at the shop would be happy to help.
+However, it is considered bad form to take a free pattern and yarn you bought elsewhere into the knitting shop and ask for help.
+If you bought either the yarn or the pattern there (or both) someone at the shop would be happy to help.

 Contact the Designer/Publisher

-That being said, if there are huge problems with a pattern, the designer or publisher will want to know, but don't expect them to be quickly available with troubleshooting support.
+If there are huge problems with a pattern, the designer or publisher will want to know, but don't expect them to be quickly available with troubleshooting support.